-Because loss touches the whole village.
-Parents, fathers, and extended kin carry the grief and the caregiving.
+Why this conversation matters: loss touches the whole village.
+Parents and partners carry the ache and the caregiving.
+Siblings and grandparents keep memory.
 Doulas bridge trust at the bedside.
 Clinicians shape care and bereavement.
-Faith and spiritual leaders hold space, offer ritual, and connect families to community support.
+Faith and spiritual leaders hold ritual and restore meaning.
 Advocates move systems so families are not failed again.
-Bringing these voices together centers lived experience, closes care gaps, and turns healing into action that prevents future loss and strengthens Black families.
+Bringing these voices together closes care gaps and turns compassion into action that prevents future loss and strengthens Black families.

 Meet our Experts